-As an employer, you have certain obligations to look after your employees under work, health and safety legislation (WHS).
-You must identify hazards and risks in the workplace and do what is reasonably practicable to eliminate and/or minimise them.
+As an employer, you have certain obligations to look after your employees under work, health, and safety legislation (WHS).
+You must identify hazards and risks in the workplace and do what is reasonably practicable to eliminate and/or minimize them.

 For advice on managing COVID-19 risks and work health and safety, visit SafeWork SA.